 Literacy specialists provide support to classroom teachers in implementing district, state and federal requirements for monitoring student reading progress as currently outlined in the Colorado READ (Reading to Ensure Academic Development) Act.

 Students are expected to complete projects and assignments in a quality manner that reflects their knowledge, ability, and skill level.
 Students demonstrate progress and completion of the requirements through learning portfolios, and a variety of assessments which are shared with teachers and parents during fall and spring conferences.
 In addition, students from third-eighth grade pursue their own learning through independent learning projects.
 The culmination of this passion-driven learning occurs during a students eighth grade year when they spend a year on an Aperture Project.
 Recent titles and examples of Aperture Projects include: “Writing my Way to Health,”#TransLivesMatter,” “Coaching Basketball,”The Code of Code: Creating a Programming Language,” “Making a Metal-Melting Foundry,” and “There with Care: Organizing a Fundraiser.”

 Horizons Homework Policy

 One goal of teachers at Horizons is to enable each student to reach a high level of academic achievement.
-At times, projects and assignments are expected to completed at home.
-When this is the case, teachers strive to make sure that homework is developmentally appropriate and intended to extend current classroom curriculum.
-Homework is given to develop study habits, personal responsibility, and organization, and to foster the homes and school connection.
+This goal is supported through homework assignments.
+The work that students are expected to complete at home is designed to be developmentally appropriate and to extend current classroom curriculum.
+Homework is given to develop study habits, personal responsibility, and organization, and to foster the home-school connection.
 Reading is an essential component of homework at all grade levels.
-The use of planners begins in 1st grade and continues through 8th grade, increasing homework time requirements as your student moves through the grades.
+The use of planners begins in 1st grade and continues through 8th grade.
+When reading through the homework guidelines, you will notice increasing homework time requirements as your student moves through the grades.
 As students become more self-directed in their learning, we expect increased independence in the completion of homework.

-Parents can assist by setting expectations that students complete their homework, and bring their homework folders, planners, materials, and/or books to school.
+Parents can show their commitment to their child’s education by setting expectations that students complete their homework, and bring their homework folders, planners, materials, and/or books to school.
 This allows teachers to receive and evaluate student work, to monitor progress, and to provide feedback and support.
 Please contact your student’s teacher with any questions or concerns.